netdata/netdata/docs/cloud/manage/plans.md

 Node plan discounted price x committed nodes x 12 months
 ```

-If, for a given month, your usage is over this committed nodes we will charge the original cost per node for the nodes above the committed number.
+If, for a given month, your usage is over these committed nodes we will charge the original cost per node for the nodes above the committed number.

 #### Plan changes and credit balance